 When people talk to me and ask, “Where do you get your writing ideas?”, I’m sure my expression is one of incredible disbelief!
 That’s because I’m thinking, “What?
 Are you kidding?
 Look around!
 The answer is ‘life’ in all its ups and downs!”

 What do you see in the above picture?
-Or is it just obvious to me that a storyline jumps forward here because I’m a farmer’s daughter?
+Or is it just obvious to me that a storyline jumps forward here because my mind never stops, so my pen doesn’t either?
 Old pictures, and pictures just taken, as well, and artwork are powerful forces to use to avoid, or to overcome, writer’s block.
 Look at pictures.
 Do some artwork, which, after all, doesn’t have to be Picasso-esque!

 Those things help unblock the stopped words.